 Individuals who have chronic problems falling asleep at night or staying awake during the day, as well as those who suffer from excessive snoring or breathing disturbances, may benefit from a sleep study.
-The Sleep Disorders Center provides treatment for a broad spectrum of sleep disorders for people ages 12 years and older.
+The Sleep Disorders Center provides treatment for a broad spectrum of sleep disorders for people ages four years and older.

 TYPES OF SLEEP DISORDERS